 Bryce Chartwell - Biography

 Bryce Chartwell never intended to become a chef.
 Born of English and American parents, he was raised in the village of Chipping Cudderton, just outside of Oxford.
-He graduated from Cambridge without any particular career in mind.
+His early aspirations to become an airline pilot were cut short by a fear of flying.
+He graduated from St.John's College, Cambridge without any particular career in mind.
 Then over a wine-soaked dinner in 1997 his ex-tutor, Nigel Kornberg, convinced him to return to his alma mater and work for a summer in the college kitchens.

 Much to his surprise, Bryce flourished under the careful supervision of Head Chef Michel de Latour.
 He swiftly mastered the basic skills of chopping, washing and strangulation, and progressed rapidly through the ranks from the lowly position of sous chef to the lofty perch of sur chef.
-Soon afterwards, following a stand up row with the Master over a grossly overcooked Highland pike, he stormed out from Cambridge and headed for London.
+Three years later, following a stand up row with the Master over a grossly undercooked haddock, he stormed out from Cambridge and headed for London.

 Initially work proved difficult for Bryce in the nation's capitol.
 Locum jobs with the NHS and London Underground staff canteens paid his bills, but led to a sense of stagnation.
 Fortunately his father, Lord Esher of Harring, came to the rescue with a handsome bridge loan.
-With cash in hand, Bryce undertook a period of gastronomic education.
+With cash in hand (and a large wad stuffed in the bank), Bryce undertook a period of gastronomic education.
 He traveled to France and worked pro bono at a number of Michelin star restaurants.
 He spent three years in Paris perfecting his skills, learning French, and consuming vast quantities of wine.
 It was there that he also developed an interest for more traditional recipes.
 He experimented with variations on classical, often long forgotten masterpieces.
 His boudin de veau won the coveted Vache-Cochon award in 2002, while his porc gonflee was served to the deputy mayor of Lille.

 Bryce returned to England in 2003 and opened his first restaurant, The Sow House, in central London.
 Its reputation for intensely challenging but satisfying food grew rapidly, and it became a firm favorite of Tony Blair's cabinet.
 John Prescott was a frequent guest.
 After three highly successful seasons, the restaurant was cut down in its prime.
 A table-side chop searing exploded, and the subsequent inferno razed the building to the ground.